OCHA-DAP/hdx-python-utilities/documentation/index.md

 The library has detailed API documentation which can be found in the menu at the top.

 ## Breaking Changes
+From 4.0.1, Library is Path aware.
+The following methods return Path not str: download_file, get_path_for_url, stream_path, get_temp_dir, script_dir_plus_file,
+script_dir.
+The context managers in hdx.utilities.path where they yield a path do so as a Path object not a str.

 From 4.0.0, Python 3.10 or later is required

 From 3.8.0, multiple_replace, match_template_variables, earliest_index,